waibee-11/MyHub/README.md

 # Resume

+Note: Unfortunately, you will have to download the file to access all the embeded links to various pages (the blue text).
+Sorry for the inconvenience!

 Hello there visitor!

 First of all, I am incredibly grateful for being where I am today.
 Being able to study with some really intelligent minds at the University of Waterloo and Wilfrid Laurier University is super fun.
 With that being said, I always strive to get better at whatever I am doing.
 I believe with the pace that today's world is moving, it is super important to be relevant in terms of your skills and knowledge.